bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 As we saw above with the ROUGE metric, evaluation of models up until recently mainly focused on mechanical metrics.
-With the advent of powerful models though, we can do better by using a *stronger* LLM to evaluate our particular task.
+With the advent of powerful models though, we can do better by using a *stronger* LLM to evaluate our target LLM performance.
 A common method is to use GPT-4 (the current state of the art) to evaluate whatever LLM task you are working on.
-In general because it's so strong at understanding the semantic meaning of text, it can perform quite well (at least upon inspection) as a human, sometimes even better.
-The only problem is that the state of the art (GPT-4) can't really be evaluated using GPT-4.
-That's not so much of a problem in this post because I only used earlier generation models in this post.
+In general because it's so strong at understanding the semantic meaning of text, it can perform quite well compared to a human (at least as far as we can tell) and sometimes even better.
+The only problem is that the state of the art (GPT-4) can't really be evaluated using GPT-4 for obvious reasons.
+That's not so much of a problem in this post because I only used earlier generation models.

 Project Details
 ===============